kjmadscience/voltdb-docker-cluster/README.md

 The command will pick the docker-compose.yml automatically from the same or parent context.
 It can only pick file names with supported filenames: docker-compose.yml, docker-compose.yaml, compose.yml, compose.yaml

-you can change configurations in deployment.xml and add container section in docker-compose.yml to create a cluster with desired number of nodes.
+you can change configurations in deployment.xml and add additional container section in docker-compose.yml to create a cluster with desired number of nodes.

 Thank You for your interest in VoltDB.